Bayesian Spatial Predictive Synthesis: Bayesian Spatial Predictive Synthesis: Framework, Model, and Theory

 \subsection{General framework of Bayesian predictive synthesis}

 Consider predicting a univariate outcome, $y(s)$, at some unobserved site, $s\in \mathcal{S}\subseteq \mathbb{R}^d$.
 Suppose that a Bayesian decision maker, $\mathcal{D}$, uses information (predictive distributions) from $J$ models for $y(s)$, each of them denoted by the density function, $h_j(\cdot)$, for $j=1,\ldots,J$.
+While $h_j(\cdot)$ can be any distribution, one pertinent example is a Gaussian predictive distribution, where the agent specifies the predictive (space-wise) mean and variance.
 These forecast densities represent the individual inferences from the models and the collection of these forms the information set, $\mathcal{H}(s) = \{h_1(f_1(s)), \ldots, h_J(f_J(s))\}$, where $f_j(s)$ is a variable at site $s$.
 Thus, formal Bayesian analysis indicates that $\mathcal{D}$ will predict $y(s)$ using its implied posterior predictive distribution, $p(y(s) | \mathcal{H}(s))$.
 However, the set of $\mathcal{H}(s)$ is non-trivially complex, given its spatially varying structure of $J$ density functions.
 As these models are not ``independent''-- with information overlap among models-- there will be spatial dependencies and biases making straightforward Bayesian updating difficult.

 The Bayesian predictive synthesis (BPS) framework \citep{mcalinn2019dynamic,GenestSchervish1985,West1992c,West1992d} provides a general and coherent way for Bayesian updating, given multiple predictive distributions.
 Specifically, the Bayesian posterior is given as,